Skip to content

 Hybrid functionals (Rung 4) incorporate Hartree-Fock exchange.
 B3LYP remains the most widely used functional in computational chemistry with 20% HF exchange, though it must always be paired with dispersion corrections.
 PBE0 (25% HF exchange) provides better barrier heights.
 M06-2X (54% HF exchange) excels for thermochemistry and noncovalent interactions but requires fine integration grids.

 Range-separated hybrids vary HF exchange with distance. ωB97X-D (22% short-range → 100% long-range HF exchange) includes built-in dispersion and represents an excellent general-purpose choice.
 For highest accuracy, double-hybrid functionals like revDSD-PBEP86-D4 incorporate MP2-like correlation but cost 10-100× more than standard hybrids.
+Only recommended for ≤30–40 atoms and when benchmark‑level accuracy is needed.

 Dispersion corrections: essential for modern DFT